An India Itinerary for First Timers

 Instead of crowded places like Kasol and Malana, stay in one of the small villages like Lapas or Shilah, for hiking, views, stars, and if you're interested, some nerdy cannabis culture.
 Your last stop could be the dreamy old winter capital of Shimla, before heading back to New Delhi by bus for your journey home.

-In Himachal Pradesh, March will be springtime, but it will still be chilly!
-Don't worry too much about this as there'll be plenty of beautiful handmade shawls to purchase along the way.
+In Himachal Pradesh, it can be chilly, but don't worry too much about this as there'll be plenty of beautiful handmade shawls to purchase along the way.
 Check out my article on The highlights of Himachal Pradesh for more details on the logistics of travelling in HP.

 Once again the food here is completely different, with more Tibetan, Nepali, and Chinese influence.
 Yak cheese is a must-try, noodles are a staple, and momos are a winner!